jmacdotorg/bise/README.md

 ### Installation

-To install Bise's dependencies, run the following command from the top level of your Plerd repository (the directory that contains this here README file):
+To install Bise's dependencies, run the following command from the top level of your Bise repository (the directory that contains this here README file):

     curl -fsSL https://cpanmin.us | perl - --installdeps .